rostis232/traineeEVOFintech/README.md

 ## Endpoints

-- `/upload-csv` POST method for uploading a CSV file with key `file`
+- `/upload-csv` POST method for uploading a CSV file with key `file`.
 - `/get-json` GET method to get data from database in JSON format.
 - `/get-csv-file` GET method to get data from database in attached CSV file.